-I was wading in the surf on Matagorda Bay one warm, sunny day exchanging dialogue with Clara.
+I was wading in the surf on Matagorda beach one warm, sunny day exchanging dialogue with Clara.

 I had known Clara for about ten years and I have to admit, conversing with her was like pulling teeth.
 I don’t want to say she was dull, but she was too quiet and a tad introverted.
 Don’t get me wrong, she is a lovely girl.
 She is smart and pretty and sweet and kind, but she was just too darn nice for the most part.
 Too calm, too reasonable, too… dull!
 There, I said it!

 Anyway, as I was wading in the surf, dragging my feet (literally to scatter the sting rays) I was thinking how I might kill her.
 I know that must sound horrible, we had been comrades for so long, but she wearied me.
 Her unspoiled, hoity-toity, prim and proper, everything by the book personality made me want to send her sailing face down with the outgoing tide.
-I think she knew it (she has a sixth sense thing, you know) and she wasn’t even going to fight me.
+I think she knew it (she has a sixth sense thing, you know) and I figured she wasn’t going to fight me.
 It wasn’t in her nature.
-Maybe she wanted to die?
+I thought maybe she wanted to die?

 I had mulled it over and finally come to terms with the decision when a perky little blonde came running down the beach waving and shouting,